-In 2019, the universities of Paris Descartes, Paris Diderot and the Institut de Physique du Globe de Paris are merging to become Université de Paris.
+In 2019, the universities of Paris Descartes, Paris Diderot and the Institut de Physique du Globe de Paris are merging to become Université Paris Cité.
 This new university covers the whole academics fields.

 Its formation offer is one of the most complete and ambitious in France and around the world.
 As a university of “intensive research”, it is aiming at joining French and international establishments as a matter of level: high qualities researches respecting ethical and deontological regulations; higher education of excellence; a dynamic campus life; the support of innovation and transfer, as well as the building of the European formation and research area.

-Université de Paris includes 61 000 students, 4 500 professor-researchers, 22 postgraduate schools and 142 research laboratories.
+Université Paris Cité includes 61 000 students, 4 500 professor-researchers, 22 postgraduate schools and 142 research laboratories.

 Fondation des Hôpitaux

 Since its founding in 1989, the Fondation des Hôpitaux, which is chaired by Mrs Brigitte Macron, has striven to improve the quality of life of hospitalized children, teenagers and elderly patients.
 Projects funded by the Foundation are designed by the hospitals’ teams.
 The Foundation also endeavors to raise awareness and share information with members of the public who visit the hospital, particularly those who attend conferences.
 Every year, it organizes two national fundraising campaigns: one for hospitalized children and teenagers and the other for hospitalized elderly patients.